 asset purchases had large and desired effects on asset prices but do not tell us how long such

-This article quantifies the stimulative effect of central bank forward guidance—the public
+This paper examines the stimulative effect of central bank forward guidance—the promise

 interest rate is stuck at its zero lower bound (ZLB).